-10.1.
 C.O.R.E.
-Digital Pictures
+Digital Pictures Inc.

 C.O.R.E.
-Digital Pictures is a highly successful Toronto-based computer animation studio, co-founded in 1994 by William Shatner and four talented animators.
+Digital Pictures is a highly successful Toronto-based computer animation studio, cofounded in 1994 by William Shatner (of film and television fame) and four talented animators.

 Photo-realistic animation, especially for cutting-edge film special effects, is a compute intensive process.
 Each frame can take up to an hour, and one second of animation can require 30 or more frames.
+When the studio was first starting out and had only a dozen employees, each animator would handle their own render jobs and resources by hand.
+But with lots of rapid growth and the arrival of multiple major motion picture contracts, it became evident that this approach would no longer be sufficient.
+In 1998, C.O.R.E. looked into several RMS packages and settled upon Condor.

-Today, Condor manages a pool at C.O.R.E. consisting of hundreds of Linux and Silicon Graphics machines.
-The Linux machines are all dual-CPU and mostly reside on the desktops of the animators.
-By taking advantage of Condor ClassAds and native support for multiprocessor machines, one CPU is dedicated to running Condor jobs while the second CPU only runs jobs when the machine is not being used interactively by its owner.
+Today, Condor manages a pool consisting of 70 Linux machines and 21 Silicon Graphics machines.
+The 70 Linux machines are all dual-CPU and mostly reside on the desktops of the animators.
+By taking advantage of Condor ClassAds and native support for multi-processor machines, one CPU is dedicated to running Condor jobs while the second CPU only runs jobs when the machine is not being used interactively by its owner.

-Each animator has a Condor agent on the desktop.
+Each animator has his own Condor queuing agent on his own desktop.
 On a busy day, C.O.R.E. animators submit over 15,000 jobs to Condor.
+C.O.R.E. has done a significant amount of vertical integration to fit Condor transparently into their daily operations.
+Each animator interfaces with Condor via a set of custom tools tailored to present Condor's operations in terms of a more familiar animation environment (see Figure 19).
 C.O.R.E. developers created a session meta-scheduler that interfaces with Condor in a manner similar to the DAGMan service previously described.
 When an animator hits the "render" button, a new session is created and the custom meta-scheduler is submitted as a job into Condor.
-The meta-scheduler translates this session into a series of rendering jobs which it subsequently submits to Condor.
+The meta-scheduler translates this session into a series of rendering jobs which it subsequently submits to Condor, asking Condor for notification on their progress.
+As Condor notification events arrive, this triggers the meta-scheduler to update a database and perhaps submit follow-up jobs following a DAG.